ParadiseSS13/Paradise/README.md

 Creative Commons 3.0 BY-NC-SA license (https://creativecommons.org/licenses/by-nc-sa/3.0)

-Any code files located in the folder, or any subdirectory of said folder, are licensed under

 All other assets including icons and sound files are licensed under the Creative Commons 3.0 BY-SA license (https://creativecommons.org/licenses/by-sa/3.0/), unless otherwise indicated.